siderolabs/talos/website/content/v1.8/talos-guides/configuration/disk-management.md

 172.20.0.5   runtime     VolumeConfig   STATE                                         4
 ```

-In the output above, `EPHEMERAL`, `META`, and `STATE` are Talos-managed system volumes, while the other volumes are based on the machine configuration for `machine.disks`.
+In the provided output, the volumes `EPHEMERAL`, `META`, and `STATE` are system volumes managed by Talos, while the remaining volumes are based on the machine configuration for `machine.disks`.

 To get details about a specific volume configuration, use the following command: